The kitchen has a few areas that you may not even be aware of that need to be cleaned.

-- Appliances: A citrus based cleaner works great for cleaning appliances such as stoves and refrigerators.
+A citrus-based cleaner works great for cleaning appliances such as stoves and refrigerators.

-- Refrigerator: Clean the gaskets on a refrigerator with citrus spray so the doors will seal tightly.
-Make an vacuum cleaner attachment from a cardboard gift wrap tube, and use it to clean dust under the refrigerator.
+Clean the gaskets on a refrigerator with citrus spray so the doors will seal tightly.
+Make a vacuum cleaner attachment from a cardboard gift wrap tube, and use it to clean dust under the refrigerator.

 Watch this video to find out more.